Seattle weather: rain/snow mix in the foothills

-Drier and milder weather is ahead for the weekend in western Washington after an active snowy Friday, but Saturday morning could be icy in spots.
+Drier (albeit icy) weather is ahead for Saturday night to Sunday morning in western Washington after an active snowy Friday, but lowland rain and mountain snow return Sunday afternoon.

 Rain/Snow Chance and Icy Roads Early Saturday